huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/patient-list.md

 ## Customising column headers
 Besides filters, you can customise the information you see in the table by adding or removing columns.
-Just click the **vitals icon** to open the list.
+Click the **vitals icon** to open the list.

 All checked items will show as columns on the table.
-Just uncheck any that you want to hide and check any you want to add again.
+Uncheck any that you want to hide and check any you want to add again.

 ![Column headers](./assets/PatientList10.png)

 ## Sorting
 You can also sort the table using some of the vitals.
-Just click the arrows in the column header to sort patients by this metric and click it again to reverse the order.
+Click the arrows in the column header to sort patients by this metric and click it again to reverse the order.

 ![Sorting columns](./assets/PatientList11.png)